rivoli-ai/andy-tui2/docs/22_Salvage_Audit_from_v1.md

 - Plan:
   - Adapt pattern behind v2 `Andy.Tui.Observability` facade
   - Preserve tests that validate low overhead in info mode; integrate with Chrome Trace exporter
+  - Standardize initializer name and usage with `ComprehensiveLoggingInitializer.Initialize(isTestMode: true)`

 ### Terminal Abstractions
 - Files: `src/Andy.TUI.Terminal/ITerminal.cs`
 - Strengths:
   - Clear terminal capability surface
 - Plan:
-  - Use as naming inspiration; v2 will expose `IRenderBackend` and `IPtyIo` for stricter separation
+  - Use as naming inspiration; in v2 express as `TerminalCapabilities` + `IPtyIo`
+  - Keep capability detection in the backend encoder, not the compositor

 ## Not Recommended to Reuse
 - `VirtualDomRenderer`, `DeclarativeRenderer` and associated mixed flows — conflicts with v2 unified pipeline